redpesk-core/afb-binding/README.md

 # Header files for developing bindings of Application Framework Binder

-This project provides the header files and their documentation for building microservice architecture components called bindings of the application framework binder.
+This project provides the header files and documentation for building components of the micro-service architecture framework.
+These components are called bindings of the the framework binder.

 This project is available there https://github.com/redpesk-core/afb-binding.

 The binding are usually run by the micro-service architecture binder that is available here ttps://github.com/redpesk-core/afb-binder.

+The binding are usually run by the micro-service architecture binder that is available here ttps://github.com/redpesk/afb-binder.

 ## License and copying